Venice Vacation Apartments

 -

-accept payment by credit card or PayPal, but you'll often be required to
+accept payment by credit card or PayPal, but others require you to

 send a deposit by international bank draft with final payment in cash.